 Grand Teton National Park is located near Jackson Hole, Wyoming.
 This area has long, cold winters.
 The first heavy snows fall by November 1 and continue through April; snow and frost are possible during any month.

-Taking photos of Grand Teton National Park with the snow-covered mountains and landscape is one of our favorite things.
+When you photograph Grand Teton National Park, the snow-covered mountains and landscape are just stunning.
 The white snow also helps the wildlife stand out.
 We’ve seen moose, bison, elk and even wolves!

 For those iconic Rocky Mountain views of Colorado, consider visiting Rocky Mountain National Park during the winter.
 Sure, the temperatures are colder, but that means there’s plenty of park to explore, with half the crowds!

 There are many things to do at Rocky Mountain National Park in the winter.
 Strap on your snowshoes and hike to the stunning Lake Haiyaha at sunrise for unbeatable views.

 Easily accessible from the car, Sprague Lake and Bear Lake are the perfect spots to explore the winter wonderland of Rocky Mountain National Park if you aren’t too keen on winter hiking.

 If you like to ski in the backcountry, head to Hidden Valley.
 This old ski resort offers plenty of swift skins and mellow turns for all abilities.
 Please note that Trail Ridge Road, connecting the east and west ends of the park, is usually closed in the winter.